mintproject/model-catalog-python-api-client/docs/advanced_model.md

 ### Response

 A Model contains information such as description, documentation, authors and license.
-For more information go to: [**list[Model]**](../endpoints/Model)
+For more information about the properties of a model see: [**list[Model]**](../endpoints/Model)

 ### Search a model

-You can search a model by a free text.
-Let's search all the models by the text: `agriculture`
+You can search a model by using free text, which we will match against the model name, description and keywords.
+For example, let's search all the models by the word: `agriculture`

 ```python
 # create an instance of the API class